-Description The subjects comprise a detached 1 and 1 / 2 storey dwelling house with attached garage.
-Accommodation Ground Floor: Entrance hallway, living room, dining room, sitting room, kitchen, utility room, study, bedroom, WC and shower room.
-First Floor: Landing, 4 bedrooms and bathroom.
-Gross internal floor area (m ) 210.
-Neighbourhood and location The subjects are located with a well established residential area of Wick affording open southerly views over the Wick seafront and harbour area.
-The property affords ready access to local facilities within the town.
-Age Built circa 1969.
-Weather Overcast with strong winds.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-None.
+Description The subjects comprise a semi detached two storey ex local authority dwelling house.
+Accommodation Ground Floor: Entrance hallway, living room and kitchen.
+First Floor: Landing, two bedrooms, bathroom and walk in store/study.

+short distance from the town of Wick in which most local facilities are available. --

+Age Circa 1965

+Weather Dry and overcast.

+Chimney stacks Visually inspected with the aid of binoculars where

+appropriate.

+One masonry chimney stack is provided which is rendered.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The main roof is timber framed, sarked and finished with concrete interlocking tiles.
-Areas of flat roof box dormers and flat roof extensions have rubberoid roof sheeting over.
-Roof also provided with areas of photo voltaic panels.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Of PVC manufacture.
+Roofing including roof space Of pitched timber truss and concrete tile construction. Γ Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater fittings appear of UPVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls to the property appear of cavity block construction which we understand have been cavity wall insulated in the past.
-Main walls are finished with dry dash render externally which have been painted.
+Main walls to the property appear of cavity block construction with cavity wall insulation provided and dry dash render finishes externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and doors to the property are of double glazed UPVC design with external cladding of UPVC finishes throughout.
-External decorations Visually inspected.
+Windows and doors to the property of UPVC design.

-Conservatories/porches Visually inspected.
-None.
-Communal areas Circulation areas visually inspected.
-None.
-Garages and permanent outbuildings Visually inspected. outbuildings A large attached block built garage is provided under flat rubberoid roof sheeting with side pass door and up and over sectional electric garage door.
+External decorations None.

+Conservatories / porches None.

+Communal areas None. -- ----------------------

+Garages and permanent outbuildings Visually inspected.
+A timber shed is provided in the rearmost area of garden grounds.
+This falls outwith the Home Report remit.

 Outside areas and boundaries Visually inspected.
-Areas of garden ground are provided to the front, side and rear, largely bounded by masonry walls and retaining walls.
-Garden areas have been landscaped.
+Areas of garden ground are provided to the front, side and rear which are bounded by walls, standing stones and fencing.

 Ceilings Visually inspected from floor level.
-Of plaster and plasterboard design.
-Some areas of plastic coating and paneling have been added to ceilings.
+Of plaster and plasterboard finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Of plaster and plasterboard design.
-Floors including sub-floors Surfaces of exposed floors were visually inspected.
+Of plaster and plasterboard finishes.

+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Flooring appears to be of various suspended timber and concrete construction.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes are consistent with the age and type of property.
-The kitchen is provided with modern fitted units and work surfaces.
+Internal joinery finish is consistent with the property's age and style with the kitchen provided with modern fitted units and work surfaces.

 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out. Перисез A false fireplace is provided in the living room with electric fire over.
+No testing of the flues or fittings was carried out.
+A fire surround is provided in the lounge with electric fire over.
+We understand the fireplace is disused.

 Internal decorations Visually inspected.
-Internal decoration comprises of paint, wallpaper, varnish or stain finishes consistent with the age and style of property.
-Cellars Visually inspected where there was safe and purpose-built access.
-None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off the Surveyor will report this in the Report and will not turn them on.
-Mains supply with the electric switchgear located within WC cupboard.
+Internal decorations comprise of paint, wallpaper and varnish finishes consistent with the property's age and style.

+Cellars None.